PlayFab Consumption: Best Practices

 A best practice is to only think of inventory in the literal sense, as reasonably finite inventory.
 For example, in an incremental (or "idle") game, it can be tempting to think of each resource that the player acquires as an item, incrementing the total number each time the player purchases another of it.
 But that model breaks down rapidly, as you calculate the frequency with which players take those actions.
 Right away, you would have to deal with each player hitting the meter hundreds or even thousands of times in a session.
 For situations like this, it's better to think of those elements as User Data, and to update it to the service using the recommendations in the Profile section above.

 When it comes to games that have higher rates of update to inventory, we're back to the question of data timeliness.
-For example, an action game might track on the number of bullets a player has, but the backend data for that "stack" of bullets does not need to be updated with every pull of the trigger, especially if the game state is managed in a hosted server.
+For example, an action game might track on the number of bullets a player has, but the backend data for that "stack" of bullets doesn't need to be updated with every pull of the trigger, especially if the game state is managed in a hosted server.
 Stackables give you a performance and cost advantage, since you can represent many virtual instances of an item as a single actual instance with a count.
 You can often aggregate changes to stacks of items over time and update them at the end of a session, or periodically throughout the session.
 When updating a stack, it's a good idea to call Player Item Management - Modify Item Uses to check whether you can just change the count of the stack, rather than adding N instances of the item which must each be processed for addition to the stack, then cleaned up.

 By their nature, certain game genres, such as collectible card games, do need to update the player inventory at a somewhat higher rate.
 But even here, there are still opportunities to aggregate inventory changes and reduce the total usage on the profile meters.
 For example, in games that use drop tables, the design frequently employs a container that has one or more "pulls" from each of several different drop tables.
 Typically, if these pulls are only an occasional action the incremental cost is small enough to not cause concern.
 But if players can collect many of those containers, and open multiples in a short period of time, you could provide an "open N" or even "open all" option.
 In that case, you use PlayFab CloudScript using Azure Functions or your custom game server to either query Player Item Management - Get Random Result Tables for the set of drop tables or call Player Item Management - Evaluate Random Result Table without generating the inventory items.
 You could then update the player inventory far more efficiently by only adding instances where needed, and then updating the count of item stacks for the rest.